LutherAstrophysics/m23/README.md

 python -m pip install --upgrade m23
 ```

+### Developer notes

+If you're making changes to this package, here are a few things to note.

+1. To publish the package to pypi, make sure you update the version number in [./pyproject.toml](./pyproject.toml) and then commit your changes.
+If your commit message matches the pattern 'Release x.y.z-alpha|beta|rc' where x, y, z are numbers and `alpha`, `beta`, `rc` are literals, a github release action will be triggered and the package should be published to pypi.
+For exact details, see the [github workflow files](./.github)

 ### Contributing

 This library has bugs, like most software and needs your valuable contribution.